Ian Happ Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The Nationals have the 15th-ranked team ERA among all MLB pitching staffs (4.36).

-- The Nationals have the 17th-ranked team ERA across all MLB pitching staffs (4.48).
+- Nationals pitchers combine to allow 34 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- Nationals pitchers combine to give up 34 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Corbin (1-4 with a 5.74 ERA and 21 strikeouts in 31 1/3 innings pitched) makes the start for the Nationals, his seventh of the season.

-- Irvin will take the mound to start for the Nationals, his first of the season.
+- The left-hander last pitched on Saturday against the Pittsburgh Pirates, when he threw 5 1/3 innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.